 Limegrover has been on head coach Jerry Kill's staff since 1999.
 He began his coaching career at the University of Chicago, where he coached the tight ends in 1991, the offensive line in 1992, became offensive coordinator in 1993 and interim head coach in 1994.
 Limegrover then moved on to a graduate assistant position at Northwestern for two seasons.
 He was then the offensive line coach and run game coordinator at Ferris State in 1997 and 1998.

-Limegrover then caught on with Kill as offensive line coach at Emporia State in 1999.
-He coached the offensive line and ran the offense when Kill took over the Southern Illinois program and maintained both of those responsibilities with NIU.
+Limegrover caught on with Kill as offensive line coach at Emporia State in 1999.
+He coached the offensive line and ran the offense when Kill took over the Southern Illinois program and maintained both of those responsibilities at NIU.

-Limegrover was in charge of an offensive unit that ranked among the nation's best in 2010.
+Limegrover was in charge of an offensive unit that ranked among the nation's best in 2010 at NIU.
 The Huskies finished the season No. 7 in the nation and No. 1 in the MAC in rushing offense (260.4 ypg).
 NIU also led the MAC in scoring offense (38.0 ppg, No. 12 in the nation) and total offense (450.0 ypg, No. 19 in the nation).